LifesLight/CMancala/README.md

 * **Double move handling:** Search adjusts when the same player continues or turn switches.
 * **Aspiration windows + iterative deepening:** Enables time-limited searches and better performance.
-* **Clip (WIP):** Changes solver behavior to only search for winning or losing moves.
-Use with playing solvers only when the AI is in a winning position.
-In losing positions it treats moves as equally bad if it can't find a win.
+* **Clip:** Changes solver behavior to only search for winning or losing moves.
+Only useful when the AI is in a winning position.
+In losing positions it treats all moves as equally bad if it can't find a win.
 That often causes the agent to pick the first IDX move and not return to a winning position.

 #### Solvers